My Favorite Food in Malaysia Roti Canai

 Big expensive chain hotels in KL are surrounded by smaller locally run budget hotels all over Bukit Bintang…

-Speaking from personal travel experiences in KL, I really do believe that Bukit Bintang is one of the best areas to stay in Kuala Lumpur ever.
+Speaking from personal travel experiences in KL, I do believe that Bukit Bintang is one of the best areas to stay in Kuala Lumpur ever.

 Bukit Bintang is like the Times Square of New York City.
 It has flashy billboard lights, and shopping centers, full of activity and people.
 I highly recommend booking a hotel in the Bukit Bintang area of Kuala Lumpur for your very first visit.

-Yes sure it’s where all the tourists go to stay.
+Yes, sure it’s where all the tourists go to stay.
 And that’s for a good reason.
 Everything you could want and possibly need for a fun experience in KL can be found in Bukit Bintang.

-Even though Bukit Bintang is such a busy neighborhood prices for hotels are not so expensive.
-Even though all the top hotel chains like Marriott and Millennium Grand are there believe it or not you can find economy hotels with single rooms as cheap as $25USD.
+Even though Bukit Bintang is such a busy neighborhood, prices for hotels are not so expensive.
+Even though all the top hotel chains like Marriott and Millennium Grand are there, believe it or not, you can find economy hotels with single rooms as cheap as $25USD.

 That’s not bad at all considering you can easily walk to the posh shopping centers of Bukit Bintang and walk to Jalan Alor, KL’s famous street food haven.

-For traveling families Bukit Bintang will be the perfect location for kids and most certainly for adults.
+For traveling families, Bukit Bintang will be the perfect location for kids and most certainly for adults.

 Le Apple Boutique KL – Check Rates